2qx/vermont.cool/empathy/REDME.md

 We need to close this small vulnerability soon.
 Ideally, it should be fixed completely for all our healthcare workers within the next month.

-Frontline healthcare professionals in Vermont need to figure out the one vaccine you all need in this brave new world, the vaccine nobody got because we dropped it in 1971.
+Frontline healthcare professionals in Vermont need to get the one vaccine you all need in this brave new world, the vaccine nobody got because we dropped the old one in 1971.

 Please consider seriously if we have a government, or an independent judiciary or a functioning Congress.
 And check your gut if those folks are ever gonna help us.